js-joda/js-joda/README.md

 * The author of joda time and the lead architect of the JSR-310 is Stephen Colebourne.

-* The packed json version of the iana tzdb is imported from [moment-timezone](https://github.com/moment/moment-timezone) package.
+* The json versions of the iana tzdb are imported from and generated with [moment-timezone](https://github.com/moment/moment-timezone).